Toyota Tacoma Rear Drive Shaft

 - Shaft uses 3.5" diameter DOM steel tubing.
 Better quality tubing than most stock Toyota shafts use.

-Please check out our Toyota tech page below.
 If you have any questions along the way, give us a call.

 Watch the video below for to see how to measure, how we build, and how to install a Toyota Tacoma rear drive shaft.